 Phillip D. Robinson, FACHE, President, Lankenau Medical Center

-leadership roles in both the for-profit and non-profit sectors.
+roles in both the for-profit and non-profit sectors.

 Most recently, Robinson served as a Managing Director with the